 Environment Planet Earth Where Does Latex Come From?
-By Vanessa Richins Myers is an experienced horticulturist, garden writer, and educator.
-She received a Bachelor of Science degree in horticulture from Brigham Young University. our editorial process Vanessa Richins Myers Updated August 11, 2019 Frank De Luyck/Gallo Images/Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation The term latex is often used as a synonym for rubber, but the term actually refers to any liquid medium that holds a suspension of tiny polymer particles.
+By Vanessa Richins Myers Vanessa Richins Myers Vanessa Richins Myers is an experienced horticulturist, garden writer, and educator.
+She received a Bachelor of Science degree in horticulture from Brigham Young University.
+Learn about our editorial process Updated August 10, 2019 Frank De Luyck/Gallo Images/Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation The term latex is often used as a synonym for rubber, but the term actually refers to any liquid medium that holds a suspension of tiny polymer particles.
 Latex is a natural plant substance, but it can also be manufactured by chemical processes.
 Natural latex is a plant material found most famously in the rubber tree—but it is actually found in almost 10 percent of all plants.
 For example, opium is actually the dried latex from the opium poppy.
 Latex is not the same as sap but is a separate substance, created by the plant as protection against insects.
 Latex in plants is a complex mixture of proteins, alkaloids, starches, sugars, oils, tannins, resins, and gums that coagulates when exposed to the air.
 Plants use latex to seal themselves after injury, thereby protecting themselves against insects.
 Latex can also be made synthetically, by polymerizing a variety of chemical substances and suspending them in an emulsion.
 Natural Latex Originally, rubber was produced from the latex of Ficus elestica, a type of fig tree.
 Today, most natural rubber (also called India rubber) is derived from the natural latex extracted from the Pará rubber tree (Hevea brasiliensis), a plant native to the Amazon but now grown commercially in equatorial regions of Southeast Asia.
 Latex is harvested from the trees by slitting the bark and allowing the milky latex to seep out for collection, a process similar to that used to tap maple trees for sap.
 After tapping, chemicals are added to keep the latex from stiffening up.
 It may go through processes like coagulation, centrifugation, compounding, vulcanization, stripping, leaching, chlorination, and lubrication in creating the final natural rubber product.
 Natural latex is thought to be a cause of allergies in some people, although some studies suggest that it is not the latex itself, but the chemicals used during manufacturer that may actually cause the allergic reactions.
 Synthetic Latex Synthetic latex is also a liquid emulsification of polymers, but rather than natural plant polymers, synthetic rubber uses various substances found in petroleum products.
 Synthetic rubbers are typically stronger and more stable than natural latex rubber for products such as tires.
 Some people believe that synthetic latex is also less likely to cause severe allergic reactions.
 However, people with certain chemical sensitivities may find synthetic latex to be more problematic than natural rubber.